 before they can disrupt the bacterial flora, without impacting the systemic efficacy of the antibiotics.

-It is noteworthy that DAV132 is developed to accompany all oral and intravenous antibiotics of any class and would therefore significantly reduce the risks to acquire C.difficile infections for patients at risk (especially patients who had prior episodes).
+It is noteworthy that DAV132 is developed to accompany all oral and intravenous antibiotics of any class and would therefore significantly reduce the risks to acquire C.difficile infections for patients at risk.
 We see DAV132 as a real game changer for C.difficile prevention.

-Have a look at our video presenting the mechanism of action of DAV132:
+Have a look at DAV132 webpage and video presenting its mechanism of action: https://davolterra.com

 The video is highly illustrative of what C.diff is and how C.diff is triggered.